scribe-org/Scribe-iOS/README.md

 - Fixing errors in the `Translate` feature's JSON files while it is in **`beta`** [(see issue)]()

+- Adding a way to indicate which nouns in Spanish switch their articles to avoid difficult pronunciations [(see issue)]()

+  - For example: agua (water) is feminine, but it's "el agua" to avoid "la agua" (but still "las aguas")

 - Expanding the availability of translations in [Wikidata lexicographical data](https://www.wikidata.org/wiki/Wikidata:Lexicographical_data) and reworking the `Translate` query process to access them [(see issue)]()

   - Scribe will not accept edits to any JSON files when this task is finished